-the Application period for spring 2016 is now closed
+the Application period for fall 2016 is now open

 Leadership Grand Traverse is a valuable program that prepares participants for decision-making leadership roles in areas such as policy, program implementation, and organizational maintenance.
 Think of some of the major assets of our region, such as natural resources, parks and recreation, transportation, and agriculture, just name a few.